DSDL-EE/PYNQ-ZU_Tutorial/4_ROS/README.md

 Now you can use arrow buttons to adjust velocity and rotation of Kobuki robot.
 If everything is out-of-control, remember to press 'Space' immediately to reset velocity.

+### 2.8.
+Extensions
+After the ROS Core is installed successfully, user can attach peripherals to the PYNQ-ZU & Kobuki for more development.

 ## 3. PC Setup (Optional)
 This section is optional if you want to host ROS Core on PC instead of PYNQ-ZU board.
 In this scenario, PYNQ-ZU will be a ROS client connect to the PC.